preslavmihaylov/todocheck/README.md

 This can be used e.g. in a CI environment, in an initial laptop setup script, etc.
 Alternatively, use an [Auth Token via Environment Variable](#auth-token-via-environment-variable)

+# Contributing
+If you want to report an issue, make improvement suggestions or open a pull request, refer to the [Contributing guide](./CONTRIBUTING.md)

+Special thanks to all the project's [contributors](https://github.com/preslavmihaylov/todocheck/graphs/contributors)!